yukthitech/utils/yukthi-json-expr/README.md

 **Note: In all cases above, the include map can specify condition using ${\color{blue}@condition}$ which would be evaluated first before inclusion of resource/file.**

+### Parameters
+While including another resource or file, parameters can be specified using ${\color{blue}@params}$.
+Parameters should be a map, if not error will be thrown.
+In child template, parameters can be accessed using **params** key.

+During deep inclusion, only current level params will be accsible.

+Below is an example of params usage:

 ## Variables
 In cases, where a complex expressions has to be used repeatedly or to minimize complexity of an expression, single expression may needs to be divided, a dynamic variable will come handy.